 Is it better to apply for citizenship with PR or settled status?

-Both PR and settled status are routes to citizenship.
-The key difference is that with settled status, you need to wait 12 months from the decision date unless you are married or in a civil partnership with a British citizen, regardless of how long you have been in the UK.
-PR can be backdated, unlike settled status.
+With settled status, you need to wait 12 months from the decision date unless you are married or in a civil partnership with a British citizen, regardless of how long you have been in the UK.
+Whereas PR could be backdated, unlike settled status.
 There is also an important legal difference in that settled status only proves you are lawfully resident from the date settled status is granted.
-Therefore if settled status is used as a route to citizenship, the Home Office will still look at periods before the date your settled status was granted to check that your residence was lawful, and this will include checking if you had CSI during any periods where you were self-sufficient or a student.
+Therefore if settled status is used as a route to citizenship, the Home Office will still look at periods before the date your settled status was granted to check that your residence was lawful, and this will include checking if you had CSI (Comprehensive Sickness Insurance) during any periods where you were self-sufficient or a student.